Getting Paid to Your Bank

 Format varies by bank.
 Check your online banking or call the bank.

-Payout Schedule Options
+Payout Schedule Options (Stripe Only)

 Choose when funds transfer automatically: